 Residents of Shebekinsky district at a temporary accommodation center - in a sports facility in the city of Belgorod, in Russia's Belgorod region.
 They were evacuated after recent attacks on settlements near the Russia-Ukraine border, June 7.
 (Source: Reuters)

 Leon Gautier, a veteran of the Kieffer Commando during World War II, attends a memorial service for 177 French members of the "Commando Kieffer" Fusiliers Marins commando unit on the 79th anniversary of the Normandy "D-Day" landings, in Colleville-Montgomery, Normandy, France, on June 6.
-Gautier is the last surviving member of the French commando unit who stormed the Normandy beaches 79 years ago.
+Gautier is the last surviving member of the French commando unit who stormed the beaches of Normandy 79 years ago.
 (Photo: Ludovic Marin)

 A Palestinian girl stands in her shelter in Beit Lahia in the northern Gaza Strip.
 (Source: Getty)